 As the author, the book’s marketing does rely on your ability to be a significant part of it.
 The agency can – should – do a significant amount of marketing; organising the reviewers, getting out press releases, and so on, but don’t be passive as the author.
 If there’s something local to you which could tie in to your book, then connect with that; a poster in a shop, a talk to a potentially interested group of people, a book signing, whatever it might be.
 I’ve attended human library events across Kent, where I’ve been interviewed by members of the public, taken part in podcasts, and handed out books in the middle of Dover high street – all in the name of publicity.

 Let me say a quick word on book reviewers as well; I utterly love and adore most reviewers.
 They are powerful advocates for fiction, whatever genre they prefer, and can talk intelligently about such a range of titles within their field.
 Those book reviewers, thankfully, are in the majority, and are well-read, well-thought of, and well-respected by their audiences.

-I usually also have a book signing as well, because that’s a nice compromise; I get a chance to meet people who might be willing to buy my book – or are at least interested enough to talk to a real-life author who’s got a book out through the traditional route of a publishing house, and are usually willing to discuss the details of what makes up a good book to them; if you’re listening closely enough, I always think you can pick up a nugget or two of gold from another reader’s perspective.
+I like book signings; I meet people who might be willing to buy my book, and are usually willing to discuss the details of what makes up a good book; if you’re listening closely enough, you can pick up a nugget or two of gold from another reader’s perspective.